R-e-d-J/rebook/README.md

 To run rebook, put k2pdfopt binary and rebook.py into the same directory and run `python3 rebook2.py`

 ReBook2 is still under development so, please report any issue.

+#### Informations

+ReBook 2 was developed and tested on a Mid 2014 MacBook Pro - macOS Big Sur 11.5.2